MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Update-MgIdentityProvider.md

 ```

 ### -ClientId
-The client ID for the application obtained when registering the application with the identity provider.
+The client ID for the application.
-This is a required field.
+This is the client ID obtained when registering the application with the identity provider.
 Required.
 Not nullable.